 And to be honest?
 I love fall.
 It means it is not sweltering hot outside and yet there are enough dry days still to get out of the house.
 And the colors!
 Love them.

-You can use this list to help get your home winterized and know that doing so will likely save you money.
+You can use this list to help get your home winterized and know that doing so will save you money in the long run.

 1. Clean up the garden